-Strength of schedule is calculated from the opponents projected fantasy points allowed for the RB position.
-The best rating is +16 which gives the player the advantage against the defense and indicates an easy opponent, the worst rating is -16 which gives the defense the advantage and indicates a tough opponent.
+Strength of Schedule is calculated from the opponents projected fantasy points allowed for the RB position.
+The easiest rating is 1 which gives the player the advantage against the defense and indicates an easy opponent, the most difficult rating is 10 which gives the defense the advantage and indicates a tough opponent.

 Positives He's on a team with a pretty good O-line, and not very good RB or WR's, Chris Johnson has a lot of upside.

 I don't think Vince Young is very good at making the quick reads downfield and getting the ball to his WR's, almost Vick-like.
 That could lead to a lot of short passes/dumpoffs to Johnson, especially without a TE to speak of.

 Lendale White will still get his share of carries, but i don't think Johnson can be any worse than White, so he should see his fair share of carries as well.
 No doubt Chris Johnson comes to the Titans and is instantly their best offensive weapon, and i can't see the Titans not trying to get the ball in his hand 15-18 times a game.
 Negatives Lendale White is currently the starter.
 There aren't many other weapons on the offense, so teams may well key in on him ala Reggie Bush if the Titans WR's don't step up.
 Draft Strategy There were still five WR's on the board at this point that I liked, so I decided to wait until the 6th to grab one of those.
 I was tossing up between Fred Taylor and Chris Johnson with this pick.
 Having gone Edgerrin James in the last round (safe/boring pick), I decided to take a chance on a guy with a little more upside.
 Taylor may well start to give way to Jones-Drew this season, and at worse, Chris Johnson should be heavily involved in the Titans passing game, and a decent bye week substitute in this PPR league.
 (Contributed by: Aussie Cowboy)